marcin-bo/Unit-Testing-In-Swift/README.md

 Welcome! 👋

-This is a guide to fundamental unit testing terminology, best practices, and patterns you can apply to your Swift project.
+This is a guide to fundamental unit testing terminology, unit testing best practices, and unit testing patterns in Swift.
 I also encourage contributions from the iOS developer community to turn this repository into a collaborative hub for sharing knowledge.

 # Table Of Contents